-All applicants must undertake the United Kingdom Clinical Aptitude Test (UKCAT).
-We use UKCAT scores to select applicants for interview, in conjunction with academic performance.
-To register and for further information. see ukcat.ac.uk
+All applicants must undertake the United Kingdom Clinical Aptitude Test (UCAT).
+We use UCAT scores to select applicants for interview, in conjunction with academic performance.
+To register and for further information. see ucat.ac.uk

 A-level results must be achieved in one sitting over a study period of no longer than two years.

 Grade A in Biology or Chemistry, and grade A in a second science (Chemistry, Biology, Physics or Mathematics)

 Further Maths, if Mathematics is included in your A-levels

 37 points overall with 665 in Higher Level subjects

 Biology or Chemistry and a second science subject or Mathematics

 Biology and Chemistry must be taken at Standard Level if not taken at Higher Level

 If English is not offered as part of the diploma, you must have GCSE or equivalent at grade B or above

 Mathematics or Additional Mathematics or Statistics